-The Taliban, a hardline Islamist movement, governed Afghanistan between 1996 and 2001, handing out extreme punishments including public executions and chopping off the hands of thieves.
+The hardline Islamist movement governed Afghanistan between 1996 and 2001, handing out extreme punishments including public executions and chopping off the hands of thieves.

 The picture was probably taken in Iraq, not Afghanistan

-Haidary was right about that.
-A reverse image search allowed us to trace the photograph to news reports about the execution in May 2015 of three men in Iraq by the Islamic State group.
+A reverse image search allowed AFP Fact Check to trace the photograph to news reports about the execution in May 2015 of three men in Iraq by the Islamic State group.

 Reverse image searches on Google and Yandex led to this Daily Mail article, which reported that the photograph shows the execution of a man accused of spying for the government in Nineveh province, a northwestern area held at the time by IS.

-The same photograph as published by the Iranian news outlet ABNA a day later.
+The same photograph was published by the Iranian news outlet ABNA a day later.